open-telemetry/opentelemetry.io/content/en/blog/2022/k8sattributes.md

           exporters: [jaeger]
 ```

-And then deploy the vertx app example, you can see the
+And then deploy the vertex app example, you can see the
 `OTEL_RESOURCE_ATTRIBUTES` environment variable gets injected with some values
 in the sidecar container.
 Some of them use the Kubernetes downward API to get
 the attribute values.